cryptovoting/damgard-jurik/README.md

 # Damgard-Jurik

-An implementation of the [Damgard-Jurik](https://people.csail.mit.edu/rivest/voting/papers/DamgardJurikNielsen-AGeneralizationOfPailliersPublicKeySystemWithApplicationsToElectronicVoting.pdf) multi-authority, homomorphic encryption cryptosystem.
+An implementation of the threshold variant of the [Damgard-Jurik](https://people.csail.mit.edu/rivest/voting/papers/DamgardJurikNielsen-AGeneralizationOfPailliersPublicKeySystemWithApplicationsToElectronicVoting.pdf) homomorphic encryption cryptosystem.

 ## Table of Contents